-The City of Falls Church's plans, BFC ideas, and historical projects with impacts on (or missed opportunities for) bicycling
+The City of Falls Church's plans, BFC ideas, and historical projects with impacts on (or missed opportunities for) bicycling and walking

 Current and next fiscal year